 We couldn’t finish off without a gelled quiff though.
 Since Elvis Presley himself hit the stage in the swinging 60’s quiffs have added an extra inch to the perceived height of every wannabe sex god of the last 70 years.
 Immortalized by John Travolta in the 1982 film Grease, that slick-back-rock-top don of the do’s keeps on coming back time and time again.

 Whatever your style, Chaps & Co go the extra mile to make sure you leave with a smile on your face.
-From hair and beard, to colour and keratin book into one of our salons and let our expert stylists take you up a level.
+From haircuts and beard trims, to colour and keratin treatments book into one of our salons and let our expert stylists take you up a level.
 Had a busy week?
 Click here to choose your location and book in for a fix with a range of massages, treatments for hands, body and feet or a combo to keep you fresh and tuned in from tip to toe.